lagoon-road/lr-examples/adding-server-side-renderer.md

 }
 ```

 We use the same renderer extension as we used for the template, but a different method, `render`.
 This  method takes two parameters.
 The first one, again a raw html string, the second one, a html selector.
-Just like when you want to work with the DOM.
+Just like you do when working with the regular browser DOM.

 Hooking it up to the road is slightly different, we want to only render the component on the `/contact` page, so we will set up the `matchValue` accordingly
 ```